kcorros/portfolio/README.md

 ### Step 1 - Fork this repo

 - Go to GitHub and fork this repo to your account
-- Open git-workflow directory by clicking on File->Open

 ### Step 2 - Clone *your* repo
 - Copy the link from your github account for your portfolio repo